teamscode/teamscode-website/content/contests/summer-2022/rules.md

   * 2nd: $10 each
   * 3rd: $10 each
   * 4th: $10 each
-* Everyone in your team will earn one raffle ticket once you submit your first solution.
+* When you submit your first submission, everyone in your team will be eligible to receive 1 month of Replit Hacker plan ($7) and 1 month of Interview Cake access ($149+) for free.
+Each member in your team will also receive 1 raffle ticket.
 * Raffle prizes will be drawn in the last half hour of the contest using a random number generator - we will email those selected for shipment details immediately following the contest.
-* We all still finalizing raffle prize details.
+* We all still finalizing raffle prizes.
 <br>